AaltoSciComp/scicomp-docs/triton/overview.rst

 ===============

-Triton is a joint installation by a number of Aalto School of Science faculties (PHYS, CS, NBE, originally PHYS, ICS and BECS) within `Science-IT project <http://sci.aalto.fi/en/research/muu_tutkimustoiminta/science-it/>`__, which was founded in 2009 to facilitate the HPC Infrastructure in all of School of Science.
+Triton is a joint installation by a number of Aalto School of Science faculties within `Science-IT project <http://sci.aalto.fi/en/research/muu_tutkimustoiminta/science-it/>`__, which was founded in 2009 to facilitate the HPC Infrastructure in all of School of Science.
 It is now available to all Aalto researchers.

 As of 2016, Triton is part of `FGCI - Finnish Grid and Cloud Infrastructure <https://www.csc.fi/-/fgci>`__ (predecessor of `Finnish